+This section does not apply to VASH.
 The initial term of the assisted dwelling lease generally must be for at least one (1) year and match the term of the contract executed between the Housing Authority and the owner.
 A lease with a shorter term for certain housing types, like shared housing, may be permitted.
-Some tenant-based Special Purpose Programs, such as HUD-VASH, may allow for a shorter lease term as applicable.
+Some tenant-based Special Purpose Programs may allow for a shorter lease term as applicable.